nd009/linear_algebra/README.md

   + Your gj_Solve has too much error.

 # Project submission
+Before submission, please ensure that your project meets all the requirements in this [rubric](https://review.udacity.com/#!/rubrics/854/view).
+Reviewer will give reviews according to this rubric.

 You should submit the follow four files.
 Please pay attention to the file names and file types.

 1. `linear_regression_project.ipynb`: the ipynb file with your code and answers.